 2016 BMW X1 spy shots

-According to our photographer, the front wheels of the prototype were seen slipping when it tried to accelerate in a slippery patch of road, confirming the front-wheel-drive configuration.
-This means that the next-generation BMW X1 won’t be as sporty as the current model, though it should be just as capable when equipped with all-wheel drive.
+A spy video of an earlier prototype shows the front wheels slipping when the vehicle tires to accelerate on a wet patch of road, confirming the front-wheel-drive configuration.
+This means the next-generation BMW X1 won’t be as sporty as the current model, though it should be just as capable when equipped with all-wheel drive.
 It should also be considerably more practical due to the better packaging of front-wheel-drive layouts.

 BMW is also believed to be working on a straight-six engine that can be transversely mounted (a requirement for UKL), though it’s unclear if this will be fitted to the next X1.
 Four-cylinder units will definitely get the nod for the U.S. market, while elsewhere BMW will likely offer its new family of three-cylinder engines.